ranz7/python-js-converter/README.md

    - Validate the generated JavaScript code by running it in a JavaScript environment, ensuring functional equivalence with the original Python code.

 7. **GUI:**
    - Create user interface, that consists of place for Python code and place for generated Javascript equivalent.
+User can also compile converted code and see results of his program.

 ## Get started